Gorka Guruzeta: Club career

-On July 3, 2022, he returned to Athletic Club, signing a two-year contract.
-On August 29, he scored his first La Liga goals, by netting a brace in a 4–0 thrashing of Cádiz at the Nuevo Mirandilla.
-On November 8, in his first start, he scored a brace in a 3–0 win against Real Valladolid at San Mamés.
+On July 3, 2022, Guruzeta returned to Athletic Bilbao, signing a two-year contract.
+On 29 August, he scored his first La Liga goals, netting a brace in a 4–0 thrashing of Cádiz at the Nuevo Mirandilla.
+On 8 November, in his first start, he scored a brace in a 3–0 win against Valladolid at San Mamés.

-On 19 August 2023, he scored his first goal in the 2023–24 season in a 2–0 away victory against Osasuna, combining with Nico Williams as he would several more times over the subsequent months.
-On 24 January 2024, he scored after 36 seconds at San Mamés in a 4–2 victory against Barcelona after extra time in the Copa del Rey quarter-finals.
+On 19 August 2023, Guruzeta scored his first goal in the 2023–24 season in a 2–0 away victory against Osasuna, combining with Nico Williams as he would several more times over the subsequent months.
+On 24 January 2024, Guruzeta scored after 36 seconds at San Mamés in a 4–2 victory against Barcelona after extra time in the Copa del Rey quarter-finals.
 On 20 February, he renewed his contract with Athletic until 2028.
 On 29 February, he scored the third goal against Atlético Madrid in the Copa semi-final second leg.
-On 6 April, he started in the Copa final against Mallorca, in which his club won the trophy in a penalty shootout after a 1–1 draw.
-Although he missed the last five matches of the season after contracting appendicitis which required immediate surgery (depriving him of the chance to increase his total towards his pursuit of the Zarra Trophy), he concluded the 2023–24 campaign as the top scorer for his club, and also set a new personal best in La Liga by scoring 14 goals.
+On 6 April, he started in the Copa del Rey final against Mallorca, in which his club won the trophy via a penalty shoot-out after a 1–1 draw.
+Although Guruzeta missed the last five matches of the season after contracting appendicitis, which required immediate surgery (depriving him of the chance to increase his total towards his pursuit of the Zarra Trophy), he concluded the 2023–24 campaign as the top scorer for his club, and also set a new personal best in La Liga by scoring 14 goals.

+Guruzeta was less prolific in 2024–25 with just eight goals from 51 appearances, hampered by a foot injury and with Maroan Sannadi arriving to challenge for his position, although the club finished fourth in La Liga, their best finish in a decade.
+He managed to score five times in the 2025–26 UEFA Champions League, his first experience of the elite competition.